Home / Teaching / 04834580 Software Engineering (Honor Track)

 lecture Q&A session

-Optionally, setup GitHub actions.
+Optionally, optimize your Dockerfile, and setup GitHub actions.

 16